 1. To win control of the senate, Republicans need to win at least two of these races.
-Based on the numbers above, what is the probability of the Republicans taking control of the senate?
-2. The betting markets are currently trading at a 80% probability for the Republicans to control the senate.
+Based only on the numbers above, give an estimate the probability of the Republicans taking control of the senate.
+State any assumptions you need to make in order to compute your estimate using only the information given above.

+2. The betting markets are currently trading at a 0.80 probability for the Republicans to control the senate.
 How does your answer from the question above compare to this number?
 Can you explain why you are seeing a difference?
-(Hint: Did you have to make any assumptions to answer the first questions)?

 Imagine that you've graduated with your BBA and taken a spectacular job that involves significant travel.
 You'll be traveling routinely to Boston, Orlando, Philadelphia and San Diego...
 You're trying to decide whether you want to fly US Airways or Delta, so you can start accumulating miles and status, and you also want to minimize the time you spend sitting in airports or missing connecting flights due to delays.
 Assume that each airline has an identical frequent flyer program.
-After a quick look on-line you find in the U.S. Bureau of Transportation Statistics the following table describing the delays of these two airlines:
+After a quick look online you find in the U.S. Bureau of Transportation Statistics the following table describing the delays of these two airlines: